 For more information on the ACP ban, head to the NSW Fair Trading website.

-22 October combustible cladding regulation
+22nd of October combustible cladding regulation

-The most recent regulations impose strict registration obligations on owners of buildings which contain combustible cladding and are used as a residence, accommodation or another type of building where large numbers of people gather or sleep e.g. schools, boarding houses, night clubs, aged care buildings and hospitals.
+The most recent regulations impose strict registration obligations on owners of buildings that contain combustible cladding and are used as a residence, accommodation or another type of building where large numbers of people gather or sleep e.g. schools, boarding houses, night clubs, aged care buildings and hospitals.

 The new regulations that commenced on 22 October are the Environmental Planning and Assessment Amendment (Identification of Buildings with External Combustible Cladding) Regulation (NSW) 2018 and the State Environmental Planning Policy Amendment (Exempt Development— Cladding and Decorative Work) 2018.

 Under Division 7C of the EPAA Amendment Regulation, owners of certain buildings with external combustible cladding are now required to register their building with the NSW Government through the cladding registration portal.

 Owners of buildings with external combustible cladding must provide the NSW Department of Planning Secretary with the following details relating to their building: